SciBorgs/SciGuides/reference-sheets/Sensors.md

 Detect if something has passed through them.
 Two key components: a part that shoots a ray of light, and a receiver.
 When the receiver no longer detects light, a signal is returned.

-For our program, beambreak sensors return true when unblocked, and false when blocked. **THIS IS SUBJECT TO CHANGE.**
+For our specific hardware, beambreak sensors return true when unblocked, and false when blocked.

 ## [Cameras](https://docs.photonvision.org/en/latest/docs/integration/aprilTagStrategies.html)